sasjs/cli.sasjs.io/docs/job.md

 * `--target` (alias `-t`) - the target environment in which to deploy the services.
 If not specified, the first target will be used instead.
 * `--output` (alias `-o`) - path where output of the finished job execution will be saved
-* `--log` (alias `-l`) - path where log of the finished job execution will be saved
+* `--log` (alias `-l`) - path where the log of the finished job will be saved (if used, `-w` is implied)
 * `--wait` (alias `-w`) - if present, CLI will wait for job completion.

 ## sasjs job execute

-Used to execute a job on server.
+Used to execute a job on the SAS server.

 ### Syntax

-> `sasjs job execute /Public/job -l ./jobLog.log -o ./jobOutput.json -t targetName`
+> `sasjs job execute /Public/folder/someJob -l ./jobLog.log -o ./jobOutput.json -t targetName`

 ### Usage